alanfrancoa/alanfrancoa/README.md

 ## 🚀 About Me
 🧉I'm Alan, an argentinian frontend developer.

-🧠 I'm currently learning React
+🧠 I'm currently learning React, C# and Visual Basic

 🤔 I'm looking for help with Backend